-When installing Kerberos Vault in the cloud, following architecture can apply.
-Having your Kerberos Enterprise agents running at the edge, but uploading to Kerberos Vault in the cloud.
+When installing Kerberos Vault in a cloud environment, following architecture may apply.
+Your Kerberos Agents are running at the edge, but uploading to Kerberos Vault in a cloud environment.

-Both Kerberos Enterprise as Kerberos Vault ships with Swagger API’s, which can be used to communicate with the previously mentioned systems.
+All Kerberos products ship with Swagger APIs, which can be used to communicate with, configure and start specific actions of the related solution.
 Simply type

 /swagger/index.html after the

-api url, and you will see the Swagger UI popping up.
-No need to explain the different API’s, use the Swagger and see what is available.
-See something missing, let us know, and we add it ;).
+api url, and a Swagger UI will be shown.
+There is no need to explain the different APIs, use the Swagger and see what is available.

 Kerberos Vault is shipped as a binary in a Docker container and is licensed through the MIT license.
 The source code is closed, and maintained by the Kerberos.io development team.